Cellist • Composer • Conductor • Educator

 Akua has performed at the Kennedy Center, Carnegie Hall, Lincoln Center, Tanglewood, Wolf Trap, the Blue Note, Dizzy’s Coca-Cola Club and at major concert halls, jazz festivals and clubs throughout the US, Europe, Spain, Scandinavia, Greece, Russia and the Caribbean.
 Akua has lectured and given educational concerts and workshops for Town Hall, Carnegie Hall and Jazz at Lincoln Center.

 Akua was the founding cellist in the Uptown String Quartet and the Max Roach Double Quartet.
 She was a member of the Apollo Theatre Orchestra and worked on Broadway in the orchestra for Dreamgirls, The Mystery of Edwin Drood, Black Broadway, Barnum, Jerry’s Girls, Cats, La Cage Aux Faux and Doonesbury.
 Akua has appeared on Saturday Night Live, NY Undercover, Gossip Girls, Late Night with David Letterman and MTV.
-She is a Rising Star In the 2013 Downbeat Critics Poll and came in first place in the 2015 Downbeat Poll for cello.
+She was a Rising Star in the 2017 Downbeat Critics Poll and came in first place in the 2018 Downbeat Poll for cello.

 Akua is a graduate of New York’s famous High School of Performing Arts.
 She studied cello with Benar Heifetz at the Manhattan School of Music.
 Further jazz studies with Reggie Workman, Frank Foster, Claude “Fiddler” Williams, Jimmy Owens and composition with Rudolph Schramm.